peniqliotuv/mymap/README.md

 Like `yarn start`, but also attempts to open your app in the iOS Simulator if you're on a Mac and have it installed.
 Under the hood, it calls `react-native run-ios`, which is necessary because we have native modules in our application.
 If `yarn run ios

 ## Troubleshooting

+### Networking

+If you press `Cmd+D` on your simulator and enable "Debug JS Remotely", you should be able to debug mymap-mobile using Chrome Devtools!
+This will print all calls to `console.log()` into the browser tab.
+In addition, you'll see that at the top of `App/index.js` there is code to print all Network Requests in the console, which will be very useful when we are working with the Cancerbase SDK, performing HTTP requests to `platform`.

+*IMPORTANT: * You must enable `CORS` in order to debug network requests. `CORS` stands for Cross-Origin-Request-Sharing, which is important because our network requests will be coming from a different origin (the iOS simulator), and we will be debugging from our browser.

 ### iOS Simulator won't open